Apr 8, 2011 Post By: Children's Health

 Marathons May Be for Kids, Too

 Are Marathons for kids safe?
 If training intensity increases gradually, then maybe.
-Check out what the experts at Children's medical curiosity Center Dallas say.
+Check out what the experts at Children's Health have to say.

 It sounds crazy, but children may be able to run marathons as early on as first or second grade.